top of page

 Lead with Empathy

 Each unit begins with a mindfulness exercise that serves to create a peaceful atmosphere and ensure all participants feel mentally and emotionally prepared and present.
-The 30-unit curriculum begins with understanding empathy and nonviolent communication before defining various leadership styles and moving into: goal setting, facilitation skills, human rights, community organizing, empowerment, and peace building.
-The curriculum culminates with a group-based Action Project that guides participants in identifying a problem and designing a solution in their community.
+The 30-unit curriculum begins with understanding empathy and nonviolent communication before defining various leadership styles and moving into: goal setting, facilitation skills, human rights, community organizing, empowerment, and peacebuilding.
+The curriculum culminates with a group-based action project that guides participants in identifying a problem and designing a solution in their community.

 The objectives of Lead with Empathy include:

-• Increasing the skills of all participants to lead activities, identify challenges,
+• Increasing the skills of all participants to lead activities, identify challenges, and implement solutions.

-• Strengthening the foundation of interconnectedness and empathy
+• Strengthening the foundation of interconnectedness and empathy between participants.

 bottom of page